Saint Anselm College: History

-The monks of Saint Anselm Abbey had the primary responsibility of the day-to-day operation of the college until 2009 when it handed many of those responsibilities to a 20-member board of trustees.
+The monks of Saint Anselm Abbey had the primary responsibility of the day-to-day operation of the college until 2009, when many of those responsibilities were given to a 20-member board of trustees.
 A decade later, the monks sued the board over concerns about the college maintaining its Catholic identity.
-The lawsuit was settled the following year with an agreement that gave the monks responsibility for the college's mission and vision, with the board in charge of routine operations.
+The lawsuit was settled the next year with an agreement that gave the monks responsibility for the college's mission and vision, with the board in charge of routine operations.

 Campus

-The campus is mostly situated in Goffstown, New Hampshire, with a portion of the athletic fields occupying the adjoining town of Bedford.
+The campus is mostly in Goffstown, New Hampshire, with some of the athletic fields in the adjoining town of Bedford.
 The mailing address for students and faculty is Manchester, New Hampshire.
-There are a total of 60 buildings on campus, which spans over 450 acre.
-More than 40 of those buildings have been built since 1977.
+There are 60 buildings on campus, which spans over 450 acre.
+More than 40 of them have been built since 1977.